Lead the way to a low-carbon future

 Frequently asked questions

-After sending a commitment letter, companies have 24 months to submit their target and have it validated and published by the SBTi.
+After sending a commitment letter, organizations have 24 months to submit their target.

 Targets submitted to the SBTi first go through an initial screening to ensure basic criteria are met.
 Once a target submission passes the initial screening, companies will be asked to sign the target validation service contract.
 Once signed, the SBTi will assess the submitted targets and communicate its decision within 30 business days of contract execution.
 Please note that the validation service closes each year from December into January, and therefore halts validation activities during this time.

 If targets are not approved, companies should review the feedback and resubmit targets as soon as they are able.
 The standard validation service includes a second assessment for no additional charge within six months of the first assessment.